povilas-dev/meteo-mcp/README.md

 # meteo-mcp

-Implementing Lithuanian meteo service API in an MCP server as a quickstart to learn about MCPs.
+Lithuanian meteo service API as an MCP server.